 - refer clients to a competitor that offers something that you don’t or cannot do, goodwill and strong relationships generally result in referrals back to you as well

-- if your biz is location dependant find competitors in locations you cannot service and pair up with them to market your businesses, build referrals etc.
+- if your business is location dependent, find competitors in locations you cannot service and pair up with them to market your businesses, build referrals etc.

 - join with a number of related business to create a collective based on geography, target, niche category etc. pool resources to market all of your businesses at once